Categories

 Lunch

-Field trip to Exeter Cathedral sacristy to view Cathedral Library and Archive holdings.
+Field trip to Exeter Cathedral sacristy to view Cathedral Library and Archive holdings related to religious writing and history in Exeter and the southwest.

-Panel 6: Circulating Texts and Ideas (online/remote presentations)
+Panel 6: Circulating Texts and Ideas (Amory B106)

 Tanner Moore (Claremont McKenna College)